Friends of Duncan Library's Giving Dashboard

 My process is simple and methodical.

+I dove into user research to surface all of the board's needs and pain points.
+I also conducted competitive analysis to find the strengths and shortcomings of dashboards on the market.
 Then, I gathered and synthesized the data into actionable insights that informed the next stage of the process.

 Customer Research Results